asen00/Ludobots/README.md

 # [Artificial Life](https://www.mccormick.northwestern.edu/mechanical/academics/courses/descriptions/495-artificial-life.html)

-Course taught by Sam Kriegman at Northwestern University during the Winter 2023 quarter//
+Course taught by Sam Kriegman at Northwestern University during the Winter 2023 quarter

 The following branches are responses to assignments B-N of the [Ludobots course]() by Josh Bongard at the University of Vermont:
 - simulation